Ben-Kerman/immersive/doc/card-export.md

 The default value of `sentence_substitutions` contains the patterns `（.-）` and `%(.-%)`, both with an empty replacement.
 They delete character names and kanji readings from Japanese subtitles.
-If you want to disable them simply put this line in the global section of `immersive-targets.conf`:
+If you want to disable them, simply put this line in the global section of `immersive-targets.conf`:

 ```
 sentence_substitutions=